Civlac/SRWLED-Wiki/Contributing-to-SR-WLED.md

 * Keep any code update to a limited topic for ease of testing/rollback.
 * Good communication with team members is important.
 * Keep the Wiki documentation in good order.
 * Commitment.
-You're really keen on WLED and have a long term commitment to help the community.
+You're really keen on WLED and have a long term commitment to support the community.

 Knowledge required: